ciaomarian/reactnd-project-myreads-redo_ms/README.md

 4. From your terminal command line change to the directory of this project folder and type this command: npm install -g create-react-app.
 5. Once installed, type this command: npm start.
 6. The app will run in your default browser :localhost:3000
-7. Thanks to all the mentors and students at Udacity for your support and guidance.
+7. Thanks to all the Slack mentors, fellow students and Udacity for your support and guidance, especially Maeva, Jason White, and Rodrick Bloomfield.